 If you have a concern about your infant or toddler’s development, call Alabama’s EI Child Find at 1-800-543-3098 (English) or 1-866-450-2838 (Spanish).

 For questions or information specifically related to the 23 EI programs contracted through ADMH, call the ADMH EI Coordinator, Debra Florea at 334-676-5594, or email her at firstname.lastname@example.org

-For more information about ADMH Infant and Early Childhood Mental Health services, contact Jane Duer, Director, Infant and Early Childhood Special Programs at 205-478-4756 or email her at email@example.com
+For more information specifically about ADMH Infant and Early Childhood Mental Health services, contact Jane Duer, Director, Office of Infant and Early Childhood Special Programs at 205-478-4756 or email her at email@example.com